 The Mastery Approach

-Using the core content from the Programmes of Study, we aim to provide children with deeper knowledge and understanding of mathematical procedures and related concepts.
+Using the core content from the White Rose Maths Programmes of Study, we aim to provide children with deeper knowledge and understanding of mathematical procedures and related concepts.
 Learning sequences are developmental and, depending on the concept, a good proportion of time will be spent securing key learning.
 Teachers will use their judgement about when it is the right time to move on.
-As we secure this approach, it is envisaged that the large majority of pupils will progress through the curriculum content at broadly the same pace.

 - Whole class direct teaching with clear and progressive modelling of concepts and procedures with sequences of varied examples